 - Supplemental pension plans (SPPs)

 - Deferred profit sharing plans (DPSPs)

 - Registered retirement savings plans (RRPSs)

-The retirement savings provisions in the Income Tax Act (ITA) are based on the principle that taxpayers with the same incomes should be eligible for the same tax breaks, whether they contribute to a defined contribution pension plan, defined benefit pension plan, an RRSP, a DPSP, or a combination thereof.
+The retirement savings provisions in the Income Tax Act (ITA) are based on the principle that taxpayers with the same incomes should be eligible for the same tax breaks, whether they contribute to a defined contribution pension plan, defined benefit pension plan, an RRSP, a DPSP, a VRSP or a combination thereof.

 The following table shows the new maximums referred to in this capsule.

 the DC limit)

 of the previous year)

 (1) Contribution limits include both employer and employee contributions.

 (2) The contribution limit for DB plans is in pension credits, which means that the method used to calculate it differs from the one that applies to defined contribution plans.
 However, both methods are more or less equivalent.